 Extension Cell and Women's Cell of the college conducts awareness camps to sensitize students on gender and environment issues.
-(Please refer to Report of the Extension Cell, Annexure-VI)
+(Please refer to Report of the Extension Cell, Annexure-V, and Report of the Womens' Cell, Annexure-VI)

 2.2.5 How does the institution identify and respond to special educational/learning needs of advanced learners?